-With gastric bypass surgery, food movement between the pouch and small intestine is no longer regulated by a sphincter muscle that opens and closes.
-Instead, stomach contents empty out via gravity through a small M & M sized opening, called a stoma.
-When foods with high concentrations of added sugar, fat and occasionally lactose (milk sugar) enter the small intestine, the body releases water in an attempt to dilute them.
+With gastric bypass surgery, food movement between the stomach and small intestine is no longer regulated by a sphincter muscle that opens and closes.
+Instead, the contents of the stomach empty via gravity through a small opening, called a stoma.
+When foods with high concentrations of added sugar, fat, and, occasionally, lactose enter the small intestine, the body releases water in an attempt to dilute them.
 In addition, hormones are released that impact blood pressure and speed the transit time through the intestine.
-These reactions result in symptoms that can include abdominal cramping, diarrhea, nausea, vomiting, sweating, flushing, light-headedness, and a rapid heart rate.
-Symptoms usually start within 60 minutes after eating and last about an hour.

 Late Dumping Syndrome

 Late dumping syndrome happens after the period when early dumping syndrome might occur.